openaustralia/morph-cli/README.md

 ## Limitations

-It doesn't currently stream the console output from the Morph server so you have to wait until the scraper has finished running before you see the output.
-I want to add streaming as soon as possible because it will make this a whole lot more responsive and usable.

 It uploads your code everytime.
 So if it's big it might take a little while.
 Scrapers are not usually so I'm hoping this won't really be an issue

-It doesn't yet return you the resulting sqlite database.
+It doesn't yet return you the resulting sqlite database (or use the one you might have locally)

 ## Contributing